Rights and Responsibilities

 You have the right to submit to SFA a written appeal requesting reconsideration of your financial aid eligibility.
 If there has been a substantial loss of family income or benefits since you filed your FAFSA, you should contact SFA and request a Special Consideration Application.

 You are responsible for providing documentation and information requested by SFA.

-You are responsible for notifying SFA in writing if you receive aid from sources not listed on the front of your award letter, your residency status changes, or your application or other information is incorrect.
+You are responsible for notifying SFA in writing if you receive aid from sources not listed in your financial aid offer, your residency status changes, or your application or other information is incorrect.

 You are responsible for attending classes and completing requirements for all courses in which you enroll.